-Moscow Bears top volleyball tri-match
+AREA ROUNDUP: Moscow Bears top volleyball tri-match

 Complete statistics were not available at press time.

-HIGH SCHOOL CROSS COUNTRYBears win Red race
+HIGH SCHOOL CROSS COUNTRY

 SPOKANE — Moscow topped boys team scoring in the “Varsity Red” category — consisting of teams with average 5-kilometer times above 18 minutes but below 21:30 — in the Battle for the 509, a large meet held at the Spokane Polo Grounds.